Miros1av/HRSystem/README.md

 - or by adding and removing field and changing name and type manually (it is quite intuitive GUI).

-### In the program full path to DB file is necessary to change (class EmployeeEndPointController, line 18).
+### In the program full path to DB file is necessary to change (class EmployeeRepository, line 14).
 - Now there is set "jdbc:sqlite:/C:/Users/User/Desktop/SQlite/DB_Browser_for_SQLite/hrsystem.db" which was used in my case (my DB file was stored in downloaded folder with SQLite on desktop).
 - When DB file is set, program can be started.
 It required port 8080.